OpenCLIM/flood-impacts-dafni/README.md

 ## Usage
 `docker build -t flood-impacts-dafni . && docker run -v "data:/data" --env PYTHONUNBUFFERED=1 --env THRESHOLD=0.1 --name flood-impacts-dafni flood-impacts-dafni `

-## <a name="mastermap">Read polygons OS MasterMap</a>
+## <a name="mastermap">Read buildings from OS MasterMap</a>
 The data contained in a single GPKG file in the `MasterMap` dataslot is read using GeoPandas.
 If more than one file is provided then only the first file alphabetically will be used.

-## <a name="udm">Read polygons from UDM urban fabric</a>
+## <a name="udm">Read buildings from UDM urban fabric</a>
-If the file `inputs/buildings/urban_fabric.gpkg` exists, its features are appended to those in the `Topographicarea` MasterMap layer.
+If the file `inputs/buildings/urban_fabric.gpkg` exists, its features are appended to those in the MasterMap layer.
 The urban fabric features are assumed to be polygons and are assigned OIDs of `udm` followed by their index position in the dataset.

+## <a name="filter">Select buildings intersecting flood extent</a>
+Each building is buffered by 5m.
+Flooded areas are created as polygons where depths exceed the `THRESHOLD` using `rasterio.features.shapes`.
+These flooded areas are then intersected with the buildings to identify buildings which are inundated over the `THRESHOLD`.

-## <a name="depth">Calculate depths at polygons</a>
+## <a name="depth">Calculate maximum depth and depth-velocity product</a>
-The `zonal_stats` function from the `rasterstats` package is used to find the maximum intersecting flood depth and depth velocity product from the rasters at `inputs/run/max_depth.tif` and `inputs/run/max_cs_product.tif` within 5m of each polygon in the `MasterMap` layer (optionally combined with the urban fabric)
+The `zonal_stats` function from the `rasterstats` package is used to find the maximum intersecting flood depth and depth velocity product from the rasters at `inputs/run/max_depth.tif` and `inputs/run/max_vd_product.tif` within 5m of each polygon in the `MasterMap` layer (optionally combined with the urban fabric).

-## <a name="csv">Create a CSVs of maximum building depth and depth velocity product</a>
+## <a name="perimeter">Calculate length of flooded perimeter</a>
-Buildings with a maximum depth below the `THRESHOLD` are removed.
+The intersection of the buffered building polygon boundaries and the flooded areas is calculated using `geopandas.overlay`.
+The length of these lines is the flooded perimeter.
-The values are then stored in the `buildings.csv` output file by building oid.
+The flooded perimeter values are stored in the `buildings.csv` output file by building oid, along with maximum depth and depth velocity product.